sebasp-9/llm_evaluation/llm_report_template.md

 ### 9.2 Recommendations

-⚠️ If a cybersecurity professional asked you "which local model should I use?", what would you recommend?
+If a cybersecurity professional asked you "which local model should I use?", what would you recommend?

-- **Best model for limited hardware (≤8 GB RAM, no GPU):** [name and reasoning]
+- **Best model for limited hardware (≤8 GB RAM, no GPU):** deepseek-r1, honestly our baseline model was very performant on local hardware giving good answers to most questions with a satisfyingly responsive tokens/s and outputting its thinking.
+Guardrails and censoring are more strict so may not be fully adequate for cybersecurity tasks, but impressive nonetheless
-- **Best model with a decent GPU (16 GB VRAM):** [name and reasoning]
+- **Best model with a decent GPU (16 GB VRAM):** Gemma-2-9B, often giving the most complete answers with extra context
-- **Best model for offensive security tasks specifically:** [name and reasoning]
-- **Models to avoid:** [name(s) and reasoning]
+- **Best model for offensive security tasks specifically:** Llama-3.1-8B-Abliterated, from what we understand the abliteration process is the most direct at removing the guardrails making it the most helpful in these situations.
+I'm still unclear on what exactly sets the dolphin models apart; while usually as willing as the abliterated ones some guardrails still have a tendency to exert themselves
+- **Models to avoid:** llm-compiler-13b-GGUF, this model was intended specifically for coding tasks and likely needs to be invoked as a downstream process of an LLM performing other tasks.
+It was wholly unsuited to natural language processing and presented oddly formatted output and no reasoning or logic on basic questions.
+Oops ... our bad 😅 (we learned something!)

 ### 9.3 Limitations of This Evaluation

-⚠️ What are the limitations of your methodology?
-What would you do differently with more time?

-[Your honest assessment — e.g., limited number of models tested, subjective scoring, limited hardware, etc.]
+1. Model selection difficulty: it is very difficult to assess even at a high level how well-tuned or fitted a model would be for the experiment.
+Unfortunately no >13B models made it to our finalists despite hopes that a larger size would improve performance (and may have, given the chance) they did not perform the tasks in a way that would have lead to proper grading.
+Different models produced wildly different output and an ideal set would either have a smaller, tighter grouping of closely related models or an extremely large/broad group to sufficiently test variables across the range.
+We feel we accomplished neither.
+2. Resource constraints: did not have good access to local hardware.
+Even the Lenovo ThinkPad P15 with an NVIDIA T1200 (4GB VRAM) could not load some of the larger models and performed slowly with the ones it did, often getting very hot (to a point where I became concerned about running them further).
+Moving to a GPU supported Colab environment helped, but we quickly burned through free processing time on 2 (TWO) accounts!
+This would have been less of a concern had we gone into the project knowing what we were doing a bit better, but given that this was a learning exercise a lot of time was wasted running and rerunning models as we tested various question sets and scripts.
+3. Subjective scoring: while I would like to think we put decent thought and effort into our custom questions and criteria, I did become concerned in when the overlap began to drag down the scores of some models (that is, when evaluating our custom questions using our custom criteria).
+Model size, fine-tuning, system prompts, temperature, custom criteria, and human scoring introduce a variety of variables that are hard to account for.

 ---